 Find some basic preschool songs on Spotify for when you’re driving around or playing at home.
-My preschool spotify playlist below is how all our kids have learned days of the week, months of the year, the alphabet song, plus tons of other silly playtime songs too.
+My preschool spotify playlist is how all our kids have learned days of the week, months of the year, the alphabet song, plus tons of other silly playtime songs too.

 I also made up a song or chant for how to spell each child’s name, which kids love!

 I also wrote an entire singing-based memorization program geared towards 4-11 year olds.
 My younger kids who heard their older siblings singing this for years ahead of them learned it so well.
 I’m a huge fan of playing our fun learning songs for kids even at 3 years old.
 Just grab the Year 1 program & start playing the weekly playlist in the car, at lunch, or while the kids play.
 After 8-12 months, switch to the year 2 program, then year 3.
 When the child is 5 or 6 go back to year 1 and try to learn the actual words to the songs together as part of 1st-2nd grade work.

 4. MAKE A-B-A-B-A-B PATTERNS…

-with toys or nature-findings: pinecone, pebble, pinecone, pebble.
+Use toys or nature-findings: pinecone, pebble, pinecone, pebble.
 Stack Duplos red, blue, red, blue.
 Play with cars & figures… car, person, car, person.
 Or food… apple, orange, apple, orange.